With Google Workspace, your app can:

 Common use cases and example apps

 Google Workspace connections are workspace-level integrations managed by workspace admins or owners.
 Admins and owners control which services the workspace connects and which permissions (scopes) each connection uses.
-Per-user Google login for end users is not supported.
+This connector uses a single shared Google account for everyone who uses the app.
+If you need each end user to sign in with their own Google account and act on their own data, use an app user connector instead.
 All Google Workspace connectors use OAuth 2.0 to securely connect to your Google account.
 When you create a connection, you sign in with Google and authorize Lovable to access specific services on your behalf.
 Within your Lovable workspace:- You can create multiple connections per Google service.

 - Each connection is a separate OAuth authorization tied to a Google account.